opendilab/DI-engine/dizoo/procgen/README.md

 ## Train Maze with DI-engine

 DI-engine can achive 10 return on average within 7M episodes by DQN.
 The tuned example can be found in `dizoo/procgen/entry/maze_dqn_config.py`.
-The training episode reward is as follows.
+The training episode return is as follows.

 ![tb](./maze_dqn.svg)